2018 NHL Global Series

 Carolina Hurricanes vs. SKA St. Petersburg - Ledovy Arena, St. Petersburg, Russia

 Carolina fell to the KHL club 5-3 in a rough game.
-Eric Staal was kept off the ice for the second half of the game after Coach Paul Maurice was concerned for his safety on the ice due to the play of SKA.
-The Canes were whistled for 12 penalties, including three majors and a game misconduct.
+Eric Staal was kept off the ice for the second half of the game after coach Paul Maurice was concerned for his safety on the ice due to the play of SKA.
+The Hurricanes were whistled for 12 penalties, including three majors and a game misconduct.

 Monday, Oct.
 4